Joshuarox100/VRC-Chunky-OSC/README.md

 ## Installation Guide
 If you haven't already, download and import the VRCSDK3 for Avatars either from the official VRChat website or from their Creator Companion app.

-You can then simply import the ChunkyOSC package into the project.
+You can then simply import the ChunkyOSC package into the project after downloading the latest version from the [Releases](https://github.com/Joshuarox100/VRC-Chunky-OSC/releases) page.
 You will be prompted to install other required packages you may be missing when you first attempt to use both the avatar setup and the client.

 ## Setting up Avatars
 To begin, drag the Avatar Setup prefab from the ChunkyOSC folder into your Scene.
 This has the setup script you will need to use already on it.